darkcolossus/water-jug-challenge/README.md

 ```

 where possible values here are:
-    -aStar, bfs or dfs (aStar is set by default)
+    aStar, bfs or dfs (aStar is set by default)